Quinnipiac School of Law Honor Code

 (4) To refuse to testify on his or her own behalf.
 If an accused student refuses to testify, or chooses to testify but refuses to answer questions, the Hearing Panel may draw a negative inference from the refusal.

-U. Petition for Rehearing.
 A student who has received a sanction or condition may petition the Honor Code Committee for a rehearing on the grounds of newly discovered evidence.
-Upon receipt of the petition, the Honor Code Committee Chair shall appoint an Advocate Team to consider whether the petition has merit and whether justice requires a rehearing.
-If the petition has merit and justice so requires, the Advocate Team shall promptly inform the Honor Code Committee Chair, who shall appoint an Honor Code Hearing Panel.
-The Panel shall convene a hearing to consider the new evidence and reconsider the findings in light of the new evidence.
-Following such a hearing, the Hearing Panel shall enter an order affirming, modifying, or reversing its original decision and shall notify the petitioner and Dean of its decision.
+Upon receipt of the petition, the Honor Code committee chair shall appoint an Advocate Team to consider whether the petition has merit and whether justice requires a rehearing.
+If the petition has merit and justice so requires, the Advocate Team shall promptly inform the Honor Code committee chair, who shall appoint an Honor Code Hearing Panel.
+The panel shall convene a hearing to consider the new evidence and reconsider the findings in light of the new evidence.
+Following such a hearing, the Hearing Panel shall enter an order affirming, modifying, or reversing its original decision and shall notify the petitioner and dean of its decision.

-V. Student Witnesses.
-A student’s refusal to give a statement or attend and testify truthfully at any Hearing upon summons by either the Advocate Team or the accused student shall constitute a violation of this Code.
+A student’s refusal to give a statement or attend and testify truthfully at any Hearing upon summons by either the Advocate Team or the accused student shall constitute a violation of this code.

 (1) General Rule.
 Except as provided below, all Honor Code proceedings and accompanying information, including Advocate Team investigations, shall remain confidential to the maximum extent possible.